Skip to main content

 That lifetime burner warranty is worth emphasizing.
 Burners are the most common failure point on gas grills.
 They corrode from heat cycling, grease, and moisture.
 Replacing burners on most grills costs $50-100 per burner.
 Blaze guaranteeing them for life tells you about both the quality of their burners and their confidence in the product.

-At $1,799, the Blaze is the most expensive option.
+The Blaze is the most expensive option.
 It makes sense for outdoor kitchens that are built to last and where the owner wants the best available features.
 It does not make sense as a budget purchase or for occasional grillers.

 Island and Cutout Requirements